senad-d/senad-d.github.io/_posts/2023-09-22-aws-eks-users.md

 2.  **Associate IAM Roles/Users with the EKS Cluster:**

-    -   To edit the `aws-auth` ConfigMap, you can use the `kubectl edit` command or by creating a YAML file and then applying it.
+    -   To edit the `aws-auth` ConfigMap, you must log in as an EKS cluster administrator user.
+Then, you can use the `kubectl edit` command or create a YAML file to apply changes.
     ```shell
     kubectl get configmap aws-auth -n kube-system -o yaml > aws-auth-cm.yaml
     ```